broughtj/broughtj.github.io/teaching/FIN6320/syllabus/index.md

 * The [Sage Math Cloud](https://cloud.sagemath.com/), which I will refer to as SMC.
 This is a free computing service offered by the University of Washington in partnership with Google.
 Please create an account as soon as possible.

 * The [Anaconda](https://store.continuum.io/cshop/anaconda) edition of Python by Continuum Analytics.
-This will have every thing that we will need preinstalled.
+This will have every thing that we will need pre-installed.
 Please install the version that comes with Python 3.
 It is completely free.

 Python is a very good choice for a programming language for this course.
 As a programming language, Python is fairly easy to learn and can be put to productive use very quickly.
-Python has become the de facto standard scripting language for scientific computing, and is widely usd in the finance industry.
+Python has become the de facto standard scripting language for scientific computing, and is widely used in the finance industry.

 ## Topics (Subject to Change)